Learning to Be Cautious: A Motivating Example

 \section{A Motivating Example}

 Consider a decision-making task where you are shown an image and must choose one of eleven actions.
-The images are hand-drawn digits from MNIST (\citealp{lecun1998mnist}, \eg/, \cref{fig:digit_fashion}a and b) and you observe a reward of $+1$ for selecting the action with the index matching the portrayed digit and zero otherwise, except for the eleventh action, which always yields a small reward, $+0.25$.
-Now, what do you do when the image is not of a familiar digit but is instead a novel image of a piece of clothing from MNIST fashion (\citealp{xiao2017fashion}, \eg/, \cref{fig:digit_fashion}c) or a letter from EMNIST letters (\citealp{cohen2017emnist}, \eg/, \cref{fig:digit_fashion}d)?
-A natural choice is action eleven, which has always given a reward regardless of the image, while every other action often gave no reward at all.
+The images are hand-drawn digits from MNIST \parencite{lecun1998mnist}, (\eg/, \cref{fig:digit_fashion}a) and you observe a reward of $+1$ for selecting the action with the index matching the portrayed digit and zero otherwise, except for the eleventh action, which always yields a small reward, $+0.25$.
+Now, what do you do when the image is not of a familiar digit but is instead a novel\footnote{``Novelty'' here refers to the relative novelty due to lack of its presence in the past experiences as in~\textcite{barto2013novelty}.} a shoe image from MNIST fashion \parencite{xiao2017fashion}, (\eg/, \cref{fig:digit_fashion}b) or a letter from EMNIST \parencite{cohen2017emnist}, (\eg/, \cref{fig:digit_fashion}c)?
+A natural choice is action eleven which has always given a reward regardless of the image, while every other action often gave no reward at all.
 But is this choice common for current AI algorithms?

 One obvious approach for choosing the next action is to guess what reward each action will yield with the new image and choose the action with the largest estimate.
 For example, a nearest-neighbor approach would select a previous image that resembles the new image in some way and use the rewards from the previous image as the reward estimates, effectively extrapolating from familiar to novel images.
-Considering that the new image looks very different from all the previous ones, an extrapolative approach relies on a questionable premise.
+Considering that the new image looks very different from all the previous ones, this extrapolative approach relies on a questionable premise.
 Algorithms like this are unlikely to choose action eleven, since its reward was always small and only one of the ten other extrapolations need to look promising for action eleven to be overlooked.

-A conventional RL approach like Q-learning~\parencite{Watkins89QlDescription} or policy gradient~\parencite{Sutton00PolicyGradient,Williams1992reinforce} with function approximation also employs extrapolative guessing and fails to behave cautiously in this task.
-After training on MNIST digits, a greedy policy with respect to a single neural network model of the reward function (effectively Q-learning) chooses action eleven less than $2\%$ of the time when presented images from MNIST fashion.
+A conventional RL approach like Q-learning~\parencite{Watkins89QlDescription} or policy gradient~\parencite{Williams1992reinforce,Sutton00PolicyGradient} with function approximation also employs extrapolative guessing and fails to behave cautiously in this task.
+In fact, after training on MNIST digits, a greedy policy with respect to a single neural network model of the reward function (effectively Q-learning) chooses action eleven less than $2\%$ of the time when presented images from MNIST fashion (see Section~\ref{sec:experiments}).